Modelica® Language Specification version 3.7-dev

 within [ packageprefixname ] ";"

 A non-top-level entity shall begin with a within-clause which for the class defined in the entity specifies the location in the Modelica class hierarchy.
 A top-level class may contain a within-clause with no name.
 For a sub-entity of an enclosing structured entity, the within-clause shall designate the class of the enclosing entity; and this class must exist and must not have been defined using a short class definition.
+See section 13.5 regarding the use of within-clause when a stored-definition does not hold exactly one class definition.

 [Example: The subpackage Rotational declared within Modelica.Mechanics has the fully qualified name Modelica.Mechanics.Rotational, which is formed by concatenating the packageprefixname with the short name of the package.
 The declaration of Rotational could be given as below: